 5: Put the chickens in a dish and pour the spring onions over

-6: Put the dish into the preheated oven for about 40-50 minutes until the chickens are finished and the meat juice is clear
+6: Put the dish into the preheated oven for about 60 minutes (depending on the size) until the chickens are finished and the meat juice is clear

 7: Take the dish out and let the chicken rest for 10 minutes before serving